-It can be comforting for families to know the name(s) of the staff who are caring for the person who is dying.

-Seek out opportunities to reassure families that their relative is being treated with kindness, respect and dignity.

-Try to ensure that families feel that they have been kept up to date regarding the person's condition and the care they are receiving, as you would if they were able to attend in person.
-Ideally, establish ahead of time, what times of the day or night families would or would not want to be contacted, and in response to what developments.
+- It can be comforting for families to know the name(s) of the staff who are caring for the person who is dying. - Seek out opportunities to reassure families that their relative is being treated with kindness, respect and dignity. - Try to ensure that families feel that they have been kept up to date regarding the person's condition and the care they are receiving, as you would if they were able to attend in person. - night families would or would not want to be contacted, and in response to what developments.